aminpaks/redux-typed-actions/README.md

 5. That's it

-Take a look at [this example](https://stackblitz.com/edit/redux-typed-actions-example) for a more closer look.
+Take a look at [React](https://stackblitz.com/edit/react-redux-observable) or [Angular](https://stackblitz.com/edit/redux-typed-actions-example) examples for a closer look.